On this page you will find information about:

 - Have paid enough National Insurance contributions, usually within the last two to three years.
 National Insurance Credits also count.

-Read more about eligibility and applying for ESA in Northern Ireland.
+Read more about eligibility and applying for ESA in Northern Ireland on the nidirect website.

 Access to work - England, Northern Ireland, Scotland or Wales